Xyzor/webpack-how/sandboxes/5_code-splitting/README.md

 If you run `yarn build-sc`, you'll see that lodash is in a separate bundle but print.js is still in both

+## Dynamic Imports

+There're 2 ways:

+- import() (new way)
+- require.ensure (old webpack-specific way)

+import() uses Promise in the background.

+DI is a good way to import something conditionally based on a variable

+**TODO: Continue with prefetching/preloading**

 # Advantage

 You could optimize load time by load prioritizing.